boldbi/bold-bi-docs/docs/embedded-bi/multi-tenancy/site-administration/index.md

 ---
 layout: post
 title:  Admin Privileges in User Management Server | Bold BI Docs
-description: Learn the admin privileges such as, configuring email settings, embed settings, account settings, custom rebranding, API keys information and license update in the user management server.
+description: Learn the admin privileges such as, configuring email settings, embed settings, account settings, custom rebranding, API keys information, license update, and manage localization in the user management server.
 platform: bold-bi
 documentation: ug
 ---

 # Site Administration

-This section explains how to configure email, embed settings, account settings, custom rebranding, API keys information and license update in the User Management Server.
+This section explains how to configure email, embed settings, account settings, custom rebranding, API keys information, license update, and manage localization in the User Management Server.

-You can explore the Site Administration in detail here,
+You can explore the Site Administration in the details below:

 [Rebranding](/embedded-bi/multi-tenancy/site-administration/rebranding/)